 Missouri’s laws on hit-and-run accidents are strict.
 If the accident results in injuries or death, it is considered a Class D felony, punishable by up to four years in prison and a fine of up to $5,000, and if damages are less than $1,000, it is categorized as a Class A misdemeanor, which may result in up to one year in jail and a fine up to $2,000.

-By seeking the expertise of an experienced lawyer, victims can improve their chances of finding the responsible party and obtaining the appropriate compensation.
+By seeking the experience of an experienced lawyer, victims can improve their chances of finding the responsible party and obtaining the appropriate compensation.
 This legal support is crucial for dealing with insurance claims, medical expenses, and any other financial burdens following the accident.

 How a Missouri Hit and Run Accident Attorney Can Help